progmaticltd/homebox/docs/development.md

 - preseed: Docker environment to create an automatic ISO image installer for Debian.
 - install: Ansible scripts to install or test the whole server environment.
 - backup: A very useful folder that contains some important files like the passwords and certificates generated when deploying the system.
-This allows you to "replay" the deployment on a new server after a disaster, without loosing any information.
-This folder is generated automatically on the first deployment, and ignored by git
+This allows you to "replay" the deployment on a new server after a disaster, without losing any information.
+This folder is generated automatically on the first deployment, and ignored by git.
 - tests: Ansible playbooks to test the platform.
-- sandbox: Put anything you don't want to commit here.
+- sandbox: Put here anything you don't want to commit.
 - docs: This project documentation.
 - uninstall: Ansible scripts to uninstall some of the components.
 This allows you to test them.
 - devel: A set of containers to help setup a local development environment.